microsoft/dotnet/Documentation/compatibility/binding-a-wpf-selector-property-(such-as-'selecteditem')-to-a-static-property-does-not-work.md

 - [ ] Build-time break

 ### Recommended Action
 This behavior was reverted in a servicing update for the .NET Framework 4.5.
-Please update the .NET Framework 4.5, or upgrade to .NET Framework 4.5.1 or later, to fix this issue.
+To fix this issue, update the .NET Framework 4.5, or upgrade to .NET Framework 4.5.1 or later.

 ### Affected APIs
 * Not detectable via API analysis